1994 Northridge earthquake: Damage and fatalities

+Additional damage occurred about 50 mi southeast in the city of Anaheim, located in Orange County, as the scoreboard at Anaheim Stadium collapsed onto several hundred seats.
 Most casualties and damage occurred in multi-story wood-frame buildings (such as the three-story Northridge Meadows apartment building).
 In particular, buildings with an unstable first floor (such as those with parking areas on the bottom) performed poorly.
 Numerous fires were also caused by broken gas lines from houses shifting off their foundations or unsecured water heaters tumbling.
+Slope side homes supported on one side by a concrete foundation and stilts on the other were also prone to collapse such as in Sherman Oaks where nine stilt homes crashed down a slope, killing four.
 In the San Fernando Valley, several underground gas and water lines were severed, resulting in some streets experiencing simultaneous fires and floods.
 Damage to the system resulted in water pressure dropping to zero in some areas; this predictably affected success in fighting subsequent fires.
 Five days later, it was estimated that between 40,000 and 60,000 customers were still without public water service.
-As expected, unreinforced masonry buildings and houses on steep slopes suffered damage.
-However, school buildings (K-12), which are required by California law to be reinforced, in general survived fairly well.

 Valley fever outbreak

 An unusual effect of the Northridge earthquake was an outbreak of coccidioidomycosis (Valley fever) in Ventura County.
 This respiratory disease is caused by inhaling airborne spores of the fungus.
-The 203 cases reported, of which three resulted in fatalities, constituted roughly 10 times the normal rate in the initial eight weeks.
+The 203 cases reported, of which three resulted in fatalities, constituted roughly ten times the normal rate in the initial eight weeks.
 This was the first report of such an outbreak following an earthquake, and it is believed that the spores were carried in large clouds of dust created by seismically triggered landslides.
 Most of the cases occurred immediately downwind of the landslides.

 Facilities and infrastructure affected

 Hospitals

 Eleven hospitals suffered structural damage and were damaged or rendered unusable.
 Not only were they unable to serve their local neighborhoods, but they also had to transfer out their inpatient populations, which further increased the burden on nearby hospitals that were still operational.

-As a result, the state legislature passed a law requiring all hospitals in California to ensure that their acute care units and emergency rooms would be in earthquake-resistant buildings by January 1, 2005.
-Most were unable to meet this deadline and only managed to achieve compliance in 2008 or 2009.
+As a result, the state legislature enacted Senate Bill 1953 to amend the Hospital Facilities Seismic Safety Act to require all hospitals in California to ensure that their acute care units and emergency rooms would be in earthquake-resistant buildings by January 1, 2005.
+Most were unable to meet this deadline and belatedly came into compliance during the 2010s.